 Many designers find it more difficult to design using only whole cross stitches, while still keeping the design size manageable.
 Quarter and three-quarter stitches can avoid the stair step appearance of a totally whole stitch pattern.

-The blockweave Aida fabrics are easiest to learn on.
-Some people find Aida unattractive when areas of background are left unstitched, but it is generally considered ideal for beginners as the corner holes are easy to see.
+The block weave Aida fabrics are easiest to learn on.
+Some people find unstitched areas of Aida unattractive, but for beginners it is great, as the corner holes are easy to see.